DikshaKhune/Environmental-CO2-Emission-Analysis/README.md

-# Environmental-CO2-Emission-Analysis
-This repository analyzes global CO2 emissions, highlighting trends by region and sector.
-It explores links between emissions, economic output, population growth, and energy efficiency.
-Features include breakdowns, yearly trends, comparisons, impact evaluations, and interactive visualizations for actionable climate insights.
+This project provides a comprehensive analysis of global CO2 emissions, identifying trends across regions and sectors.
+It aims to uncover the relationships between CO2 emissions, economic output, population growth, and energy efficiency, offering valuable insights for researchers, policymakers, and stakeholders.

+Key Features
+Emissions by Region and Sector
+Analyze CO2 emissions broken down by geographic regions and economic sectors, such as transportation, industry, and energy production.

+Yearly Trends
+Track the evolution of CO2 emissions over time, highlighting year-over-year increases or reductions.

+Comparative Analysis
+Compare emissions between regions or industries to identify leaders and laggards in emission reductions.

+Impact Analysis
+Explore the influence of policies, regulations, and technologies on CO2 emissions across different sectors and regions.

+Interactive Visualizations
+Utilize dynamic dashboards that allow filtering by time periods, countries, and sectors for tailored insights.

+Objectives
+Identify key drivers of CO2 emissions across the globe.
+Highlight opportunities for reducing emissions by leveraging regional and sectoral data.
+Provide actionable insights for improving energy efficiency and reducing environmental impact.

+Tools & Technologies
+Power BI